 Park City boasts over 50 kilometers of groomed trails in the winter and over 70 kilometers within the surrounding area.
 Approximately 25K can be found within the Round Valley Open Space, while an additional 25K of fee-based trails can be found at the White Pine Nordic Center.
 Furthermore, 20K of groomed trail is provided by the Snyderville Basin Special Recreation District and connects into the Park City system.
-These trails provide winter recreational opportunities such as cross country skiing, snowshoeing and snow riding (bikes).
+These trails provide winter recreational opportunities such as cross country skiing, snowshoeing and fat biking.
 Please see the map below for more information and directions.

 *For a comprehensive map of Park City's Trail System, visit the interactive maps at